DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/users.rst

 If you want to add an existing user from another site, enter the user's email and click ``Add Existing User``.

 |existinguser|

+.. note:: If there is already a Contact Record in your Disciple.Tools system that represents the user you want to add, then search for that contact's name in the ``Corresponds to Contact`` box.
+If the user is already a contact in the system, see the section "Inviting a user from a Contact Record" below.

 Add New User
 ^^^^^^^^^^^^